PavelHerasimov/ph_assessment/README.md

 ## Cypress

-Specify the `cypress.env.json`, `cypress.json` files credentials and baseUrl
+* To run the tests: npm run cypress:open

-npm run cypress:open # opens app in the browser, wrapped by Cypress runner
+# opens app in the browser, wrapped by Cypress runner